Resources for Teachers

 Need a few ideas to help reinforce the great things your students learned during a Winterthur school program?
 Need a bit of inspiration to guide your use of objects as primary sources in the classroom?
 Look no further!
 We’ve assembled some great pre-materials, and we offer workshops on a regular basis where you can try activities to use with your own students.

 Teachers who book a Winterthur school program receive detailed information about the program content and curriculum in their confirmation packet.
 A brief powerpoint presentation about the history of Winterthur is available here.
 Download a PDF version of the presentation, which also serves as the script, here.
+For tips on planning your visit, read our Field Trip Checklist.

 Upcoming Teacher Workshops